ibexa/documentation-developer/docs/guide/http_cache.md

 ### When to use ESI

-ESI are in theory great for splitting out the different parts of a web page into separate concerns that can be freely reused as pieces by Reverse proxy.
+[Edge Side Includes](https://en.wikipedia.org/wiki/Edge_Side_Includes) (ESI) are in theory great for splitting out the different parts of a web page into separate concerns that can be freely reused as pieces by Reverse proxy.

-However, in practice ESI means every request needs to start over from scratch, and while you can tune your system to reduce this, it always causes additional overhead:
+However, in practice ESI means every sub request needs to start over from scratch from application perspective And while you can tune your system to reduce this, it always causes additional overhead:

 - When cache is cold on all or some of the sub-requests
-- With Symfony Proxy (AppCache) even some overhead on warm cache (hits) on all sub requests
+- With Symfony Proxy (AppCache) there is always some overhead, even on warm cache (hits)
 - In development environment

 It may differ depending on your system, but in general, we recommend to stay below 5 ESI